pennchildlanglab/IRB-approved-docs/acqvar-prolific.md

 # Informed consent to participate in research study
 **Primary Investigator**: Kathryn Schuler, [kschuler@sas.upenn.edu](mailto:kschuler@sas.upenn.edu)

 You are invited to take part in a research study conducted by Kathryn Schuler in the Linguistics Department at the University of Pennsylvania.
-This consent form explains what we are studying and what you will be invited to do if you choose to consent.
-Please read and sign this form to confirm that you have been informed about the study and that you want to take part.
+This information form explains what we are studying and what you will be invited to do if you choose to consent.
+Please read and click `Start Experiment` to confirm that you have been informed about the study and that you want to take part.

 **What we are studying**: We are studying how people learn languages and the ways in which their ability to do so changes with age.